-Standby Controller An Avaya Contact Recorder that shadows a Master Controller and takes over its
+Standby Controller An Avaya Contact Recorder that shadows a Master Controller and takes over its retrieved by searching through the available data fields.

 Tagging Adding details to the database of call recordings so that recordings can later be of voice calls over circuit switched networks - as distinct from VoIP.